YearUpMuvaaGhoul/EasyShopCAPSTONE3/README.md

 New Feature: Users should have the ability to add items to their shopping cart.
 This feature is not yet implemented, although the database already has a shopping cart table.

 Key Requirements:
-User Authentication: The shopping cart feature is only available to logged-in users.
+User Authentication: The shopping cart feature is only available to logged-in users. (@PreAuthorized for the roles Admin and User)
 Persistence: Items added to the cart should persist across sessions.
 If a user logs out and logs back in, the items in their cart should still be there.

-API Endpoints: You need to add methods to the ShoppingCartController for the required REST services.
+Adding(PUT) to cart (update the database for the CURRENT user, and if that user logs out before purchasing the items will stay in their cart for when they return)

+Viewing the cart (it allows user to view all items in their cart from the cart screen including the quantity of each item.)

-By completing this phase, you'll enhance the user experience by providing essential e-commerce functionality.
+By completing this phase, we enhance the user experience by providing essential e-commerce functionality.
 -------------------------------------------------------------------------------------------
 Phase 4 (Optional): User Profile Management

 Description: Enable users to manage their profiles.
-This helps youupdate your profile information and save.
+This helps you update your profile information and save.

 This phase Enhances user experience by allowing them to update personal information, making the platform more user-friendly and personalized.
 --------------------------------------------------------------------------------------------------